joelramirezjunior/vuln-in-c/walkthrough.md

 ### How It Works:
 - Sequentially calls the functions defined above, passing the necessary data between them.
 - Begins with loading and cleaning the data

+# How did we find the line?

+### Our Model

+So, our model in general is able to tell us whether or not a code file has a vulnerability present!
+It just says, "yes you do!" or "No you dont!".
+Ok, it would be too difficult (too much computation resources) to then train another model to tell us which lines are the issue.

+Well, the model should already "have" an understanding of "which code" is problematic if it already has the ability to tell us if the file is vulnerable or not.

+### Our Solution
+We removed each each line, one by one, and then re-asked the model if it thought there was still a vulnerability.

+If the model changed it's mind or had a large "difference" in confidance just by removing the line, then we knew that this was a super important line for the prediction.

+### Overfitting Issues

+By doing this, we found something troubling.
+The model always thought that the first line was the most important.
+We saw that the first line was always a comment (e.g. "//FormAI DATASET v1.0 Category: Network Topology Mapper ; Style: multi-threaded").
+So the model started to associate "vulnerability" with these comments.
+Once, we removed this line from a test-file, the model correctly showed us that this line: 25 (scanf(""%s"", user);) had the possibility of being buffer overflowed.

+Also, we found that silly comments also gravely influence the models ability to make predictions.
+So we will be removing All comments from code and will retrain all models!

+# WebApp Features

+### Display the Text File in a nice IDE.

+### Displaying Vulnerable Lines

+Tell the user which line is the most indicative of the error and we can also highlight it in the Text File we render ABOVE!

+We use a sliding scale highlight, showing the user which lines are the most important just in case there's more than one.

+## What if we fix the code for them...or we suggest a possible solution.
+And this doesn't have to be AI!

+"Ok, we detect that the issue comes from the "strcspn" function, a common fix would be to do ......"